brianmueller/cssi-curriculum/_lessons/git/03-intro-git-gitpages.md

   title: Intro to Git and Github Pages
   language: git
 ---

-# What You Should Already Know:

 # What You Need to Know:
-+ Intro to the web
-+ GitHub account setup
-+ Learn.co walkthrough
-+ Intro to Command Line
++ How to add local changes on to github

 #  What you Will Learn:
 + Deploy to GitHub pages

 # Why This is Important:
 We'll use a GitHub feature called Pages to publish our first site for the world to see!